-- 9.1.2 Purchase orders should only be generated for approved commitments in line with budget proposals and must be authorised by management.
-Each Budget holder has responsibility to control expenditure for their Department and ensure that they have not exceeded their approved budget.
-If a Department head believes that the budget will be exceed, they must discuss this with the Finance Director/CEO and identify other costs savings to ensure the overall Year End Forecast is still achieved.
-A Purchase Order cannot be placed with a supplier until this has been done. - 9.1.3 Three quotes from separate suppliers should be obtained when purchasing goods and services costing over €1,500 (excluding VAT).
-A full tendering process should be applied for proposed Capital Expenditure exceeding €25,000 (excluding VAT) in accordance with the criteria as illustrated in the table below:
+- 9.1.2 Purchase orders will only be generated for approved commitments in line with budget proposals and must be authorised by management.
+Each Budget holder has responsibility to control expenditure for their department and ensure that they have not exceeded their approved budget.
+If a department head believes that the budget will be exceeded, they must discuss this with the Finance Director/CEO and identify other costs savings to ensure the overall Year End Forecast is still achieved.
+A Purchase Order cannot be placed with a supplier until this has been done. - 9.1.3 Three quotes from separate suppliers will be obtained when purchasing goods and services costing over €1,500 (excluding VAT).
+A full tendering process will be applied for proposed Capital Expenditure exceeding €25,000 (excluding VAT) in accordance with the criteria as illustrated in the table below:

 Procurement Thresholds

-Procureme Contracte d goods and Authorisati

-nt services on Minimum

-and

-Threshold (excl.
-VAT) Approval Documentation Quotes
+Procurement Threshold Contracted goods and services (excl.
+VAT) Authorisation and Approval Documentation Minimum Quotes

-Capital Over
+Capital Over 625 000 050 Taradan/Caratna at Tl

-Equipment €25,000 CEO Tender/Contract Tender
+Equipment Over €25,000 CEO Tender/Contract Tender

-Budget Purchase
+CEO/Finance Purchase

-Over €5,000 holder Order/Contract 3 Quotes
+Over €5,000 Director Order/Contract 3 Quotes

 Purchase

-€1,501- Budget Order/letter
+€1,501- Order/letter

-Between €4,999 holder acceptance 3 Quotes
+Between €4,999 Budget holder acceptance 3 Quotes

 Purchase

-Budget Order/email
+Order/email

-Between €1-€1,500 holder acceptance 1 Quote
+Between €1-€1,500 Budget holder acceptance 1 Quote

 9.1.4 Three written quotes are required for applications for Sports Capital Grants with the Department.
-A written product specification should accompany all requests for Quotations to suppliers.
+A written product specification will accompany all requests for Quotations to suppliers.